Chia-Wei-Wu/training-gptoss/README.md

 # Training GPTOSS

-Fine-tune the **GPTOSS** model using **LoRA** with the HuggingFaceH4/Multilingual-Thinking dataset.
+Fine-tune the **GPTOSS** (from Openai or Unsloth) model using **LoRA** with the HuggingFaceH4/Multilingual-Thinking dataset.

 ## Environment Setup
-You can set up the training environment with conda.
+Set up the training environment with conda.

 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh